ucd-ipo/agroft/README.md

 > AIP()
 ```

-The app should open in your default webbrowser.
+The app should open in your default web browser.
 If not, navigate to the
 provided URL.